Scenario planning: Crafting scenarios

-Zero-sum game scenarios
+Wargames

 Strategic military intelligence organizations also construct scenarios.
 The methods and organizations are almost identical, except that scenario planning is applied to a wider variety of problems than merely military and political problems.

 As in military intelligence, the chief challenge of scenario planning is to find out the real needs of policy-makers, when policy-makers may not themselves know what they need to know, or may not know how to describe the information that they really want.

 Good analysts design wargames so that policy makers have great flexibility and freedom to adapt their simulated organisations.
 Then these simulated organizations are "stressed" by the scenarios as a game plays out.
 Usually, particular groups of facts become more clearly important.
 These insights enable intelligence organizations to refine and repackage real information more precisely to better serve the policy-makers' real-life needs.
 Usually the games' simulated time runs hundreds of times faster than real life, so policy-makers experience several years of policy decisions, and their simulated effects, in less than a day.

 This chief value of scenario planning is that it allows policy-makers to make and learn from mistakes without risking career-limiting failures in real life.
 Further, policymakers can make these mistakes in a safe, unthreatening, game-like environment, while responding to a wide variety of concretely presented situations based on facts.
 This is an opportunity to "rehearse the future", an opportunity that does not present itself in day-to-day operations where every action and decision counts.